virtual-labs/exp-dp-rod-cutting-dei/experiment/theory.md

 r[n] = max (p[i] + r[n-i]) for all 1 <= i <= n

+**Understanding the Recurrence Relation:**
+This formula is the heart of the dynamic programming solution.
+Here is how to break it down:
+- `r[n]` represents the **maximum revenue** we can obtain from a rod of total length `n`.
+- `p[i]` represents the price of making a first cut of length `i` and selling that piece directly.
+- `r[n-i]` represents the maximum revenue we can get from recursively cutting the remaining rod of length `n-i`.
+- `p[i] + r[n-i]` represents the total revenue if we choose to make out first cut precisely at length `i`.
+- The `max` over all `i` (from 1 to `n`) means we try every possible first cut, calculate the total revenue for each, and confidently pick the cut that yields the most money.
+By trusting that `r[n-i]` has already been calculated optimally (the Principle of Optimality), we can build up the answer incrementally.

 ### Real-World Significance

 This problem appears everywhere in the real world: